LiptonB/LiptonB.github.io/content/2016-07-19-csr-generation-templating.md

----
-title: Thinking about templating for automatic CSR generation
+Title: Thinking about templating for automatic CSR generation
-layout: post
-highlighter: rouge
-tags: freeipa
+Category: freeipa
----

-## Contents
-{:.no_toc}
-* TOC
-{:toc}
+[TOC]

 ## Background
 I am working on a project